 It was founded November 13, 1903, at the Metropolitan College of Music in Cincinnati, Ohio.
-A 2-point grade average is necessary for membership, as well as the qualities of musicianship, leadership and friendliness.
+A 2.0 grade average is necessary for membership, as well as the qualities of musicianship, leadership and friendliness.

-Tech's Epsilon Pi Chapter presents an annual scholarship to a talented and deserving member.
-A freshman scholarship is also given.
+Tech's Epsilon Pi chapter presents an annual scholarship to a talented and deserving member.